pandas-dev/pandas/doc/source/categorical.rst

 .. versionadded:: 0.19.0

-If you want to combine categoricals that do not necessarily have the same categories, the :func:`~pandas.api.types.union_categoricals` function will combine a list-like of categoricals.
+If you want to combine categoricals that do not necessarily have the same categories, the :func:`union_categoricals` function will combine a list-like of categoricals.
 The new categories will be the union of the categories being combined.